NSLS-II/docs/source/overview.rst

    :align: right

 MongoDB is an open-source document database designed for ease of development and scaling.
-It support rich search capability and flexible document specification, which is ideal for scientific workflows.
+It supports rich search capability and flexible document specification, which is ideal for scientific workflows.
 At NSLS-II, we store all experiment metadata and "small" data (i.e., not images) in MongoDB.